 This, I am happy to announce, will be the final installment in the Scorpio Man series, as the discovery of what I now call the 9/26/2016 miracle has brought about an end to my suffering.
-As of this date, I no longer have to worry about some nosy busybody badgering me for my date of birth, and I no longer have to lie when they do for it has been determined that I am no longer a man born under the sign ruled by Mars the god of war and Pluto the god of the underworld.
-I will no longer be burdened by the prejudicial notions of those born under the Scorpio ecliptic.
+As of this date, I no longer have to worry about some nosy busybody badgering me for my date of birth.
+I no longer have to lie when they do for it has been determined that I am no longer a man born under the sign ruled by Mars the god of war and Pluto the god of the underworld.
+The prejudicial notions of those born under the Scorpio ecliptic will no longer burden me.
 I no longer have to endure those that claim to sense a murderous, dark force within me, and I no longer have to endure the Scorpio Man Evolvement courses to keep those inclinations at bay.
-I no longer have to involve myself in group sessions, or the prescriptions and Emotional Support Animals (ESAs) that Ms. Maria Edgeworth prescribed to help me deal with the emotional trauma I’ve dealt with as a result.
-It’s all over for me now, as of 9/26/2016, a day that shall live in infamy for me, for I have been declared a perfectly balanced specimen of a man, a man of partnership, equality, and justice.
-I am now deemed to be an objective man.
-I am Libra Man.
+I no longer have to involve myself in-group sessions, or the prescriptions and Emotional Support Animals (ESAs) that Ms. Maria Edgeworth prescribed to help me deal with the emotional trauma I’ve dealt with as a result.
+It’s all over for me now, as of 9/26/2016, a day that shall live in infamy for me, for the realignment of the stars declare me a perfectly balanced specimen of a man, a man of partnership, equality, justice, and objectivity man.
+The rereading of the stars declare me Libra Man.

-As an industrious, self-driven man, I am loathe to admit despair, but a feeling of powerless overwhelmed me.
+As an industrious, self-driven man, I don’t often admit despair, but a feeling of powerless overwhelmed me.
 The forces that seek to ostracize, impugn, and relegate others to some sort of generalization can be so powerful that it is difficult for the subject to defeat internally and otherwise.

 My Natural Psychologist, Ms. Maria Edgeworth informed me that my progress towards the enlightenment that awaited me in second stage of Scorpio Evolution, The Eagle Totem stage, was exemplary.
-I responded that if this was progress she would have to define the word for me.
-In our sessions, I experienced what I believed to be the old one step forward two steps back adage used to describe regressed progress.
+I responded that if she declared this progress, then she would have to define the word for me.
+In our sessions, I experienced what I believed to be the old one-step forward two steps back adage used to describe regressed progress.
 Young children and women continued to flee when I exposed myself to their opinions.
-My girlfriend, the lovely Faith dumped me as a result of my inability confront my preexisting limitations and transmute and evolve past them suggested that I had not made the commitments necessary to grow.
+My girlfriend, the lovely Faith dumped me as a result of my inability confront my preexisting limitations to transmute and evolve past them suggested that I had not made the commitments necessary to grow.

 That was what she told me anyway, but the idea that she was with someone, days later, led me to suspect the true nature of our breakup.
 Regardless why we broke up, I found myself feeling as alone as I had on the day I started the Evolvement courses and their subsequent group sessions.

 Ms. Edgeworth decided that this breakup was a traumatic event that would impede my progress, and she suggested that I might need temporary, emotional, and external support to give me the strength necessary to get back on the road to progress.
 Ms. Edgeworth prescribed what she called an Emotional Support Animal (ESA).
-She stated that the progress those suffering from similar, post-traumatic stress disorders (PTSDs) had made in the ESA program, was documented in medical journals and online periodicals, and it proved so exciting to her that she decided to have her own dog trained in the program.
+She detailed some of the documented progressions those suffering from similar, post-traumatic stress disorders (PTSDs) had made in an ESA program, and she said it proved so exciting to her that she decided to have her own dog trained in the program.

-This, now registered, ESA dog of hers, named Gordon, was a 173-pound Newfoundland dog that could provide services I would be permitted to rent for a weekend.
-She said that laws had been changed in our state to allow Gordon to accompany me in restaurants, where I had informed her my feelings of loneliness were exaggerated by the idea of sitting alone amid whispering diners.
+This, now registered, ESA dog of hers, named Gordon, was a 173-pound Newfoundland dog that could provide services that she would permit me to rent for a weekend.
+She said that they changed the laws in our state to allow Gordon to accompany me in restaurants, where I had informed her of my exaggerated feelings of loneliness, exaggerated by the idea of sitting alone amid whispering diners.

 I deferred, of course, to Ms. Edgeworth’s abilities as a Natural Psychologist, but I had no idea the expense involved.
-The laws had been changed, as she suggested, but the law also required the ESA patient to write a therapy letter that had to be evaluated by a mental health professional.
+They changed the laws, as she suggested, but the law also required the ESA patient to write a therapy letter that required a mental health professional evaluation.
 The law also required that an ESA vest be purchased by each individual patient, an ESA travel kit is required, regardless if the patient plans to travel or not, and this includes the registration card and a survival guide.
 On top of that, I had to pay Ms. Edgeworth’s rental fees, and the high-priced food that Gordon eats.
 Ms. Edgeworth was kind enough to provide the evaluation of my therapy letter, and the various other products I would.
-I probably should’ve been more skeptical when the bill was placed before me, but I was in such a desperate place at that time in my life, and I considered the idea that Gordon might be the light at the end of my dark, lonely tunnel.
+I probably should’ve been more skeptical when she placed the bill before me, but I was in such a desperate place at that time in my life, and I considered the idea that Gordon might be the light at the end of my dark, lonely tunnel.

-I wasn’t sure what to expect of Gordon, but when I met him I was giddy.
-The thought that this dog might help me get well, as a result of the companionship the ESA program promised, made me think that my life might change.
+I wasn’t sure what to expect of Gordon, but when I met him, I was giddy.
+The thought that the sanctioned companionship of this dog might help me progress through mental health channels was such that I thought it could change my life.

-Gordon’s size was intimidating, but that was countered by the almost comically sad face the Newfoundland is graced with, and the very sweet disposition.
+Gordon’s size was intimidating, but the almost comically sad face that graced this Newfoundland and the very sweet disposition countered that.
 I laughed when I saw him.
 This laughter was born of the preposterous nature of the idea, but it was also born of the idea that it was so silly that it might just worked.
 I tried everything else, I rationalized, who am I to say that the companionship this dog offers cannot offer healing properties.
 On top of all that, Gordon was such a beautiful dog that I wanted to love this him, just to love something, just to feel whole again.

 This need dogs have to lick is the primary reason I’ve never had a dog as an adult.
 It repulses me, and I have to restrain myself when a friend’s dog sneaks in a lick of my arm or leg.
 It’s just a leg or an arm, I think to coach myself down, but something happens when a dog licks me in the face.
 I am unable to find my happy place, and I probably make a fool out of myself, but it’s traumatic to me.
 I don’t know if I have some deep-rooted psychological issue, or if it’s just so disgusting to me that I can’t control my reaction, but I consider it an affront every bit as personal as a slap to the face.

 I told Ms. Edgeworth all of this.
 All of it.
-She was nonplussed by what I informed her were the facts of my being.
+It confused her.
+The facts of my being confused the woman.
 She informed me that to Gordon, a lick was the equivalent to a handshake, and that we wouldn’t be able to work together, unless I allowed Gordon one lick.
-I don’t know if I was so caught up in this dilemma at hand, but I swear I saw a plea in Gordon’s face.
+I don’t know if dilemma at hand absorbed me, but I swear I saw a plea in Gordon’s face.

 “If you’re aversion to licking is that intense,” Ms. Edgeworth said.
 “We may want to consider permitting him a sniff of your crotch.
 We have to find a way to allow Gordon to bond with you.”